Brandon-mg/Python_API_Project/README.md

 ### 2. File Lead and Prospect
 you'll need to use a multipart post app like [Bruno](https://www.usebruno.com/) or [Postman](https://www.postman.com/downloads/)

+You can also run the test_file_upload.py and edit the values in it

 returns
 ```bash